learn-co-curriculum/array-CRUD-lab/README.md

 ### `#create_an_array`

-This method should use the literal constructor to create a new array, just like we did above.
+This method should use the class constructor to create a new array, just like we did above.
 This time, however, create an array that contains four elements.
 The four elements can be any elements of your choosing, as long as there are only four of them.

 ### `#add_element_to_end_of_array`